zenstackhq/zenstack/CONTRIBUTING.md

 ### `schema`

 The `zenstack` CLI and ZModel VSCode extension implementation.
-The package also contains several built-in plugins: `@core/prisma`, `@core/model-meta`, `@core/access-policy`, and `core/zod`.
+The package also contains several built-in plugins: `@core/prisma`, `@core/enhancer`, and `core/zod`.

 ### `runtime`

-Runtime enhancements to PrismaClient, including infrastructure for creating transparent proxies and concrete implementations for the `withPolicy`, `withPassword`, and `withOmit` proxies.
+Runtime enhancements to PrismaClient, including infrastructure for creating transparent proxies and concrete implementations of various proxies.

 ### `server`